Qubits12/Calculator-/README.md

 # Calculator- Project plan
 Task 1: Create a repository and add the program files.
-Task 2: Design a Graphical User Interface screen with the appropriate background color and layout.
+Task 2: Import the required libraries.
-Task 3: Add an introduction to the calculator.
+Task 3: Define the calculator() function.
-Task 4: Create text area, and buttons for numbers and operators.
+Task 4: Create the GUI window with the title and create the buttons.
-Task 5: Implement the functionality of the buttons to perform arithmetic and trigonometric operations.
+Task 5: Implement the functionality of the buttons to perform specific operations.
-Task 6: Add access to the cancel and clear buttons to reset the input and results.
-Task 7: Implement keyboard support for input fields and buttons.
-Task 8: Implement error handling for invalid inputs or operations.
+Task 6: Implement error handling for invalid inputs or operations.
-Task 9: Add a theme functionality to the calculator to customize the GUI.
-Task 10: Display the results after the operation on the GUI screen.
-Task 11: Save the calculation history to display the previous operations for future reference.
+Task 7: Define the format_history() and save the calculation history to display the previous operations for future reference.
+Task 8: Display the result on the GUI window.

 The GUI-based Calculator will be developed using Python script.
 The Calculator has basic arithmetic operations, trigonometric functions, power, and square root.
 It also keeps track of users' previous operations and lets them view their history.

 The format_history() function takes a list of previous operations and returns a formatted string with the last four operations.